m0smith/malabar-mode/README.md

 <dt>malabar-run-test <span class="classifier">(C-c C-v t)</span></dt>
 <dd>Runs the corresponding test to this buffer using Maven (<code>mvn test -Dtest=classname</code>)</dd>

-<dt>malabar-update-package</dt>
-<dd>Updates the package statement of the current buffer to match its place
-  in the source directory.</dd>

 <dt>malabar-visit-corresponding-test</dt>
 <dd><p>Visits the corresponding test class; that is, the file in the
   parallel src/test/java hierarchy that matches the class in the